t9tio/tomato-pie/blog/README.md

 ### 2019-08-30: Assign colors to categories

-Each category have a color property now, this might help you recogonize which category the todo belongs to when you are browsering all todos.
+Each category has a color now!
+This might help you recogonize which category the todo belongs to when you are browsering all todos.

 <img src="https://raw.githubusercontent.com/timqian/images/master/20190830151632.gif" alt="category color" height="300">